ruandersMSFT/Compliance/compliance/regulatory/gdpr-dsr-prof-services.md

 ***Example for Illustration Purposes Only***

-John is an IT Admin for an O365 enterprise customer, with one open support engagement and two closed engagements.
+John is a Project Manager for an O365 enterprise customer, with one open Consulting engagement and two closed engagements.
 Now John is leaving his company and wants his data deleted.
-John contacts the Privacy Response Center, who identifies him as the IT Admin.
+John contacts the Privacy Response Center, who identifies him as the Project Manager.
 John is informed his name cannot be deleted from the prior (closed) engagements or from any data within the open engagements.
-However, the Privacy Response Center will replace John as the contact on the current open ticket if he will identify a replacement contact.
-John lets Microsoft know that Jane will be his replacement contact, and Microsoft makes the change across all support systems.
+However, the Privacy Response Center will replace John as the contact on the current open engagement if he will identify a replacement contact.
+John lets Microsoft know that Jane will be his replacement contact, and Microsoft makes the change across all systems.

 ## DSR for an End-User Engaging Microsoft